-If you’re like me and suffer from allergies, then you know how miserable you can feel from seemingly innocent sources like dust or mold to countless triggers inside your house.
-Though you won’t be able to stop the problem, you’ll be more equipped to manage your symptoms if you take proper precautions to allergy-proof your home.
+If you’re like me and suffer from allergies, then you know how miserable you can feel from seemingly innocent sources like dust or mold to countless triggers from indoor air pollution inside your house.
+Though you won’t be able to stop the problem, you’ll be more equipped to manage your symptoms if you take proper precautions to allergy proof your home.

 Invest in a high-efficiency air conditioner or a unit for a room where you can go when the weather gets hot instead of opening windows.
 Keeping those windows closed will prevent letting outdoor irritants in such as tree pollens, flowers, and grass to flow in.

 Another air conditioner benefit is that it helps stop indoor mold and mite growth if the humidity level stays below 40%.
 To find out how much moisture the air in your house has just go to your hardware store and buy a cheap tool for about $6.00 called a hygrometer, which measures the levels.